The Elder Scrolls IV: Oblivion: Setting

+Plot

 The story begins with the player imprisoned in a cell for an unknown crime.
-Emperor Uriel Septim VII (Patrick Stewart), accompanied by Imperial bodyguards known as the Blades, arrives in the prison when fleeing from assassins who have murdered the emperor's three sons and are now targeting him.
+Emperor Uriel Septim VII (voiced by Patrick Stewart), accompanied by Imperial bodyguards known as the Blades, arrives in the prison when fleeing from assassins who have murdered the emperor's three sons and are now targeting him.
 The emperor and the Blades reveal that the player's jail cell contains a secret entrance to a part of the city's sewer that functions as an escape route.
 Pardoned by the emperor, the player follows the group into the sewer where they come under attack by assassins.
 The Blades' captain is cut down during the fighting that ensues.
-Knowing he is destined to die by the hands of the assassins, Uriel Septim entrusts the player with the Amulet of Kings, worn by the Septim emperors of Tamriel, and orders the player to take it to Jauffre (Ralph Cosham), the grandmaster of the Blades.
+Knowing he is destined to die by the hands of the assassins, Uriel Septim entrusts the player with the Amulet of Kings, worn by the Septim emperors of Tamriel, and orders the player to take it to Jauffre (voiced by Ralph Cosham), the grandmaster of the Blades.
 Immediately afterward, one of the assassins kills the emperor.
 The player escapes the sewer and heads out into the open world of Cyrodiil.

-The lack of an heir for Uriel Septim has broken an old covenant—the barrier to Oblivion: a dangerous realm that is in another dimension.
-Multiple gates to Oblivion open and an invasion of Tamriel begins by magical creatures known as Daedra killing and destroying anything in their path.
+The lack of an heir for Uriel Septim has broken St. Alessia's covenant, allowing the Daedra to access Tamriel from Oblivion.
+Multiple gates to Oblivion open and an invasion of Tamriel begins by the Daedra killing and destroying anything in their path.
 Jauffre tells the player the only way to close the gates permanently is to find someone of the royal bloodline to retake the throne and relight the Dragonfires—with the Amulet of Kings—in the Imperial City.
-There is an illegitimate son named Martin (Sean Bean) who is a priest in the city of Kvatch.
+There is an illegitimate son named Martin (voiced by Sean Bean) who is a priest in the city of Kvatch.
 Upon arriving at Kvatch, the player finds that the Daedra have destroyed the city with very few surviving.
 A massive Oblivion Gate is obstructing the main city entrance and the player must venture through the gate into the Deadlands—one of the planes of Oblivion—in order to close it from the inside and allow access to the city.
 After closing the gate, the player enters Kvatch and takes it back from the Daedra with the assistance of surviving guardsmen.
 Martin has survived, and the player persuades him to come to Weynon Priory.